DEFRA/ffc-demo-claim-service/README.md

 # Prerequisites

 - Node v10+
-- access to a postgress database
+- Access to a PostgreSQL database
-- access to an AMQP 1.0 compatible message queue service
+- Access to an AMQP 1.0 compatible message queue service

 # Running the application
 The application is designed to run as a container via Docker Compose or Kubernetes (with Helm).